Fusion-Data-Platform/fdf/README.md

 ## Fusion Data Framework

-A library for data access and management
+A library for data access and management.

+Repository:

+Documentation:

 #### Developed by: